 - Eyebrows that hang down over eyes creating an angry, irritated look

 Patients who wish to undertake this surgery should be in good overall health and not have any conditions that could increase the risk of complications during and after surgery and hinder the healing process.
 During your consultation, discuss any pre existing medical issues and current prescriptions with your brow lift surgeon to ensure the highest possible level of personal safety.

-When you meet with your brow lift specialist in either our Bethesda or McLean office, they will perform an evaluation of your facial features and desired results to decide on the best surgical path.
+When you meet with your brow lift specialist in our Bethesda office, they will perform an evaluation of your facial features and desired results to decide on the best surgical path.
 They will provide you with a projection of what the outcome will look like, as well as particular details regarding the procedure steps, your recovery process, risks, and cost.
 Use this time to voice any questions or concerns you may have before deciding to undergo surgery, as it is a major decision and should be made with all of the necessary information in mind.

 Preoperative measures are important to make sure you get the results you want with as little risk and side effects as possible.